-There is tons of hype and talk in the the fitness world about HITT or High Intensity Training workouts.
+There is tons of hype and talk in the fitness world about HITT or High-Intensity Training workouts.
 Many popular routines cross fit have implemented HITT style workouts.
 I have been doing Tabata style workouts for years now.
 The HITT style of workout is not new, they have been in the martial arts world for decades, the military was employing this type of training way back, decades ago.
 It is interesting that it is now becoming popular.
-From my perspective the Tabata style HITT is one of the best.
-The attached article give the ins and outs of the workout so you can know how to implement it into your routine.
-The great thing about the Tabata HITT, is you can do it with running or pushups, or weights or really any exercise.
+From my perspective, the Tabata style HITT is one of the best.
+The attached article gives the ins and outs of the workout so you can know how to implement it into your routine.
+The great thing about the Tabata HITT is you can do it with running or pushups, or weights or really any exercise.
 Some are obviously better than others, so you will need to experiment to find your own way in the realm of the Tabata.

 Developed by a Ph.D. doctor from Tokyo’s National Institute of Fitness and Sports, the Tabata regimen is said to be one of the most effective and time-efficient workouts in the world—perfect if you want to get in shape for summer but haven’t set foot in the gym yet.

 They divided participants, all of whom were athletic males, into two groups.
 The first completed 60 minutes on a static bike, working at a moderate intensity of roughly 70% VO2 max (the maximum amount of oxygen an individual utilizes during exercise).
 The second group focused on interval training.
 They pedaled at their absolute “maximal effort” (170% of VO2

 max) for 20 seconds, then took a breather for 10 seconds, and so on—alternating between all-out work and brief recovery for a total of four minutes.